jackmalzone/se_project_aroundtheus/README.md

 ## Technologies Used

-- HTML5
+- HTML5 for structured web content
-- CSS3
+- CSS3 for modern web styling
+- JavaScript (ES6, DOM manipulation, event handling, and form validation)
+- Git and GitHub for version control
-- Figma
+- Figma for design mockups

 ## Setup

-To view the project:
+To view the project on your local machine:

-1. Clone the repository to your local machine.
+1. Clone the public repository using `git clone`.
-2. Open the `index.html` file in a web browser of your choice.
+2. Open the `index.html` file in a modern web browser to see the project live.

 ## Contributing